flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 The dashboard is not very different in terms of functionality compared to the [PlayStation menu](playstation-2#interactive-shell), or the [GameCube's IPL](gamecube#splash-and-shell).
 It essentially includes all the functions typical users would expect, like being able to tweak some settings, moving saves around, playing DVD movies or CD audio; and so forth.

-One thing worth mentioning is that the Dashboard also allowed to rip music from an audio CD and store it in the HDD.
-This music could be subsequently fetched from any game to 'personalise' its soundtrack. *Fun stuff!*
+One thing worth mentioning is that the Dashboard also allows to rip music from an audio CD and store it in the HDD.
+This music can be subsequently fetched from any game to 'personalise' its soundtrack. *Fun stuff!*

 #### Updatability {.tab}

 Well yes, this is the first console of its generation to be *officially* updatable, but only the contents of the HDD are writable.
-The kernel part (in the Flash ROM) can't be re-written, but the system can patch it after it's loaded in memory.
+The Kernel part (in the Flash ROM) can't be re-written, but the system can patch it after it's loaded in memory.
 Kernel patches are therefore stored in the HDD.

 Updates are distributed through retail games and/or downloaded by the system after connecting to the Xbox Live network service (more about it later on).